Nats-ji/FontAwesomeLuaTable/README.md

 npm run build
 ```

-Output files are located at `lua/`.
+Output files are located in folders prefixed with `Font`.

 ## Usage